boschresearch/shellmock/docs/usage.md

   Configure a previously-created mock by defining expectations.
 - `assert`:
   Assert based on previously-configured expectations.
+- `commands`:
+  Retrieve a list of all executables and shell functions called by shell code.
 - `global-config`:
   Configure global behaviour of Shellmock itself.
 - `calls`: